The Future of the Rubin

 Reimagine: Himalayan Art Now

-Through a wide range of media, including painting, sculpture, sound, video, installation, performance, and more, the artists explore their personal and collective histories and call attention to themes such as the fluidity of identity, spiritual practices, sense of belonging, grief, memory, and reclamation.
-The artists also offer critical and thoughtful commentary on issues facing humanity across time.
+The artists explore their personal and collective histories and call attention to themes such as the fluidity of identity, spiritual practices, sense of belonging, grief, memory, and reclamation.
+They also offer critical and thoughtful commentary on issues facing humanity across time.

 To learn more, click here.